maidsafe/temp_safe_network/README.md

 ## Build Instructions

-`safe_client` can interface conditionally against either the routing crate or a mock used for local testing.
+`safe_core` can interface conditionally against either the routing crate or a mock used for local testing.

 To use it with the Mock:
 ```